chokoreetosan/Blockchain-Bankaccount-/README.md

 # Blockchain-Bankaccount-
 Creates a smart contract on the tron blockchain that can store funds, and user can withdraw with password.

+Included is the original smart contract deployment address.
-You need to deploy the smart contract on the blockchain.
+If you want to to deploy the smart contract on the blockchain.
 I suggest tronbox.
 You can pick a password by swapping it out for the provided one in the contract.
 You can deposit funds by sending to the generated contract address.